nlgreen/playlistify/README.md

 ## Local Development and Execution
-`npm run dev` starts the React frontend on port 3000 and the express backend on port 5000.
+`npm run ...` starts the React frontend on port 3000 and the express backend on port 5000.
+Use `dev` to start with a static list of 5 songs, to be processed in dev-specific playlists that are automatically cleared on startup.
+Use `prod` for real processing.

 This answer used for multi-github account setup: https://stackoverflow.com/a/9348040 (But it's already set up, so just make sure both accounts are listed via `ssh-add -l`, and use `ssh-add <rsa_file>` to add if not.
 You can find the key location to add listed